ArshidAli84/ArshidAli84/README.md

-- I leverage a comprehensive set of machine learning libraries such as TensorFlow, Scikit-learn, Keras, NumPy, Pandas, Matplotlib, SciPy, and PyPI to build predictive models.
+- A Bit of work on a set of machine learning libraries such as Pytorch, Scikit-learn, Keras, NumPy, Pandas, Matplotlib, SciPy, and PyPI to build predictive models.
 These models are specifically designed for optimizing smart grid functionalities, energy forecasting, and anomaly detection within power systems.

 ### Relevant Projects and Contributions: